IMessage: Technology

 The iMessage protocol is based on the Apple Push Notification service (APNs)—a proprietary, binary protocol.
 It sets up a Keep-Alive connection with the Apple servers.
 Every connection has its own unique code, which acts as an identifier for the route that should be used to send a message to a specific device.
 The connection is encrypted with TLS using a client-side certificate, that is requested by the device on the activation of iMessage.

 Each message recipient's public keys are retrieved from Apple Identity Service (IDS), "Apple's directory of iMessage public keys, Apple Push Notification service (APNs) addresses, and phone numbers and email addresses that are used to look up the keys and device addresses."
 Each message is individually encrypted for each recipient device in a conversation.
 Message attachments are encrypted and uploaded to iCloud to be retrieved separately by the recipient.
 Messages are stored on Apple servers for up to 30 days.

 Platforms

-iMessage is only available on Apple operating systems, such as iOS, iPadOS, macOS, and watchOS.
-Unlike some other messaging apps, it does not have compatibility for Android or Microsoft Windows, and does not have any web access/interface.
-This means iMessage must be accessed using the app on a device using an Apple operating system.
+iMessage is only officially available on Apple operating systems, such as iOS, iPadOS, macOS, watchOS and visionOS.
+Unlike some other messaging apps, it does not support Android or Microsoft Windows, and does not have any web access interface.
+There are independent apps that attempt to bring iMessage to other platforms.